-WordPress Environment System info is the general information about your current WordPress installation.
-It gives you tips about the version of WordPress engine used on the website.
-Here you can also learn the website’s URL, files max upload size and memory limit value.
+WordPress Environment System info is the information about your current WordPress installation.
+It gives you tips about the version of the WordPress engine used on the website.
+Here you can also learn the website’s URL, file max upload size, and memory limit value.

 Navigate to WordPress Dashboard, and then click the Elementor > System Info section.
 The second block is WordPress Environment.

-First, here you can find the info about version of your WordPress.
+First, here you can find the info about the version of your WordPress.
 So if your version is not the latest, you should upgrade it.
-Besides that, check the URL of the site in order to know how the link of your site looks.
+Besides that, check the URL of the site in order to know how the link to your site looks.

 Third, you’ll see the info about the structure of permalinks, language, timezone, admin email, and debug mode.

-And finally, the most important thing you have to check is Memory limit.
+And finally, the most important thing you have to check is the Memory limit.

 You have 40M by default.
 While actively working with WordPress, you can run into the Memory limit exceeded error.
 So you won’t be able to continue working.
 In order to avoid this, you should set up the proper memory limit.

-Step 3 – After this go to the System Info block and check the changes.
+After this, go to the System Info block and check the changes.